staks1/Deep-Learning-Exchange-Forecasting/README.md

+# Foreign Exchange Forecasting

-# This is a project for the forecasting of foreging exchange Time Series using Deep Neural Networks and Techniques
+This is a project for the forecasting of foreging exchange Time Series using Deep Neural Networks and Techniques

 ## Prerequisites